Thursday, 29 November 2018

 The floor was then cleared for dancing which was kept up, to music supplied gratuitously by Miss Murray (piano), and W. Carrick (violin) until well on in the morning.

 The proceeds of this entertainment, as I said at the beginning of my report, surpassed all previous records in the place, and speaks volumes for the sympathetic generosity of the folk here.
-The total amount, after paying expenses, came to exactly LlO, which sum has been forwarded to the "Otago Witness" to be handed over to the sufferers through the sad accident. -Clutha Leader, 21/6/1895.
+The total amount, after paying expenses, came to exactly L10, which sum has been forwarded to the "Otago Witness" to be handed over to the sufferers through the sad accident. -Clutha Leader, 21/6/1895.

 A MESSAGE FROM THE SEA.

-The Port Molyneux correspondent of the Balclutha 'Free Press,' writing on the 2nd inst., says:—"I have just been shown a message from the missing fishermen, which was picked up on the beach yesterday by Mr James Wright.
-The message was inside a common bottle, and ran thus:-
+The Port Molyneux correspondent of the Balclutha 'Free Press,' writing on the 2nd inst., says: — "I have just been shown a message from the missing fishermen, which was picked up on the beach yesterday by Mr James Wright.
+The message was inside a common bottle, and ran thus:

 Left Port Molyneux fine weather.
 Caught in a gale.
 Rudder broke.
 Hope we might see a passing vessel.
 Now the boat is full of water; sinking fast.

-Across the note is written Good-bye to all, under which is a scrawl, evidently meant for the initials of the writer.—[It looks suspiciously like a cruel hoax.—Ed, ES] -Evening Star, 5/7/1895.
+Across the note is written Good-bye to all, under which is a scrawl, evidently meant for the initials of the writer. — [It looks suspiciously like a cruel hoax. — Ed, ES] -Evening Star, 5/7/1895.

 PORT MOLYNEUX.